-Occupational Therapy Assistant Program majors must pay their tuition bills in order to enroll in each course and receive credit, and a grade for that class.
-If students do not pay for classes, they will not be enrolled, therefore, they must wait to enroll in the course the next time the course is offered.
-For a student, nonpayment of his or her tuition bill will result in postponing: 1) graduation, 2) eligibility for sitting for the NBCOT (National Board for Certification in Occupational Therapy) certification examination and 3) gainful employment as an occupational therapy assistant.
+Occupational therapy assistant majors must pay their tuition bills in order to enroll in each course and receive credit, and a grade for that class.
+For a student, nonpayment of their tuition bill will result in postponing (a) graduation, (b) eligibility for sitting for the NBCOT (National Board for Certification in Occupational Therapy) certification examination, and (c) gainful employment as an occupational therapist.